-The supervisor will need to formally confirm to the Research Degrees Office when a student should be classified as writing up.
+The supervisor will need to formally confirm to the Research Degrees Team when a student should be classified as writing up.

 Where a student is required following the final examination to resubmit their thesis for re-examination a fee will apply.
 The charge is made to cover costs of re-examination and additional supervision.